Do you want to know what the top benefits of calisthenics are?

 The last top 5 calisthenic exercise is the vertical pushing exercise known as the pike push-up.
 This is a pre-requisite exercise for handstands and handstand push-ups.

 This movement primarily targets the shoulder muscles, as well as the triceps.
-As simple as this exercise looks, it is often done incorrectly.
+As simple as this exercise looks, many do it incorrectly.
 Here is how to do it properly.

 By the way…

-I also created two other Calisthenics Workout Plan PDFs that you can download to give you even more workouts to use at home.
+I also created two other Calisthenics Workouts PDF that you can download to give you even more workouts to use at home.

 You can use these as a guide to build even more calisthenics workout plans.